 Unfortunately, in regards to the coronavirus situation, despite the Governor ending most executive orders, state government mostly remains closed to the public.
 Likewise, we now have Peopleless legislative sessions being conducted by the uniparty behind fences, closed doors, and in complete secrecy with little pretense of real public input under statutes or constitutions.

 To follow the activity of the legislature or a particular issue in which you are interested, I would urge you to utilize the Oregon Legislative Information system or OLIS.
 You may track hearings, bills introduced by topic, search for individual bills, which committee to which a bill has been assigned and its status.

 On the links to the left side of this page you can find:

-Please email any comments on bills scheduled by the President and supermajoirty Chairs so we have your input.
-And email the supermajority committee chairs your support or opposition along with the exhibit email address for the committee hearing the bill.
+Please email any comments on proposed bills so we have your input.
 It is critical you provide us your full name and address in order to prioritize District constituent contacts versus the tons of robo calls, spam emails, letters and correspondence that arrive to our office each Session.
 Remember, emails are public records.

 Given the Legislature is paperless only limited contacts from constituents are retained so residing inside the 12th District is an important distinction when contacting your Senator.
 As time permits, we will attempt to forward non-district emails to the appropriate representative.